indrekots/indrekots.github.io/_posts/articles/2016-01-23-controlling-an-rc-car-with-arduino.md

 On the laptop I run a Python script which starts to detect key presses and sends commands over a serial connection to an Arduino.
 Commands are received and processed by the Arduino.
 It stores whether a key is currently pressed or released and based on that sets the appropriate pins high or low.

 To see the source code, head over to [this Github repository](https://github.com/indrekots/rc-car-controller "Github repository containing the source code").

+##Hack your own RC car!

+If you have not done anything like this before, then this is a good place to start.
+It is not difficult at all and it's satisfying to see the car move when you press a key on your keyboard.
+Make use of the source code provided.
+Modify it and make your own cool remote controlled car.